JHKLing/Cyberxsecurity-ELK-Project/README.md

 | ELK      | Yes                 |Public IP/10.0.0.0/16/ 10.1.0.0/16|
 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- What is the main advantage of automating configuration with Ansible?
-Ansible can automate IT environments whether they are hosted on traditional bare metal servers, virtualization platforms, or in the cloud.
+No configuration was performed manually, which is advantageous because Ansible can automate IT environments whether they are hosted on traditional bare metal servers, virtualization platforms, or in the cloud.
 It can also automate the configuration of a wide range of systems and devices such as databases, storage devices, networks, firewalls, and many others.
 It also allows us to write the steps into the playbook to ensure every servers receive the same configuration.

 The playbook implements the following tasks:
 - Update apt cache